narrowlink/homepage/docs/comparisons/tailscale.md

 - Narrowlink provides additional security by tunneling all traffic through HTTPS to the gateway, while Tailscale uses WireGuard, which exposes some metadata.
 - Tailscale provides modern user interfaces to use, while Narrowlink currently only offers a CLI interface.
 - Narrowlink is fully open source, while Tailscale is partially open source.
-- Narrowlink is in its early stages and not recommended for industries at this time, while Tailscale proves its stability.
+- Narrowlink is in its early stages and might not be as stable as Tailscale.
-In summary, Tailscale focuses on easy device connectivity.
-Narrowlink offers more customizability and control.
-Consider your use case when choosing between them.
-Narrowlink is less mature but innovative, while Tailscale is stable and proven.

 Narrowlink stands out as a highly flexible and customizable networking solution compared to Tailscale.
 Its self-hosted nature, open-source design, and robust security features, including granular access controls, make it a compelling choice.
 Additionally, its ability to seamlessly integrate with infrastructure such as CDNs for enhanced performance sets it apart.
 Narrowlink's primary focus is on secure service access through agents, rather than mere device connections.
 While Tailscale currently boasts maturity and user-friendliness, Narrowlink's transparent and adaptable approach, along with its potential for growth, positions it as a promising option.
 Despite being in the early stages of development, Narrowlink's innovative architecture and proxy-based strategy will particularly resonate with users seeking customization and self-hosted alternatives.